ThunderQuoteTeam/PaynowQR/README.md

   let QRstring = qrcode.output();
 ```
 # Potential usecases:
-Dynamically generating payment QR codes on e-commerce or donation pages that allow tracking of payments via reference codes
+Dynamically generating payment QR codes on e-commerce or donation pages that allow tracking of payments via reference codes.

 Can be used in conjunction with Bank APIs to detect resolved payments.

 # To do
 Do up a frontend demo page.

 Incorporate QR generation into the PaynowQR class with logo / branding options